TheNolaCorporation/000-Wolf-Camera/README.md

 ##[26.23313234]
 ###親財団

 #### Quick Aside: Heyyyyy D: Welcome Aboard!
-I'm your host Axiom! aka Your 'Kind of' CEO and CTO, Floyd Miles III
+I'm your host Axiom! aka Your 'Kind of' CEO, Floyd Miles III
 Anyways...
 I am the CEO but also the CTO.
 All issues and technical request team are sent to our central email, thenola11@gmail.com, will be able balance the work load so I'll give just a quick model of our tech run down for maintenance agreements.

 # I. The Okami-Camera Business Model Goes as follows